octomodo/AI-Browser-Prompting-Guide/README.md

 - "Extract the product price from the main product page"

 **Avoid Vague Instructions:**
-- "Do something interesting on the page"
+- "Do something interesting on the page" (too broad instruction)
 - "Fill out the form and submit it" (combine multiple actions)

 ### 2. Use Variables for Sensitive Data